weidengeist/Willowbot/README.md

   }
 }
 ```
 The trigger types `sub`, `subPrime`, and `subGiftContinued` support the keys `subLevel`, `minSubLevel`, and `maxSubLevel`.
-Those allow you to differentiate even more between subscriptions by sending special messages only for a distinctive (minimal) amount of subscribed months.
+Those allow you to differentiate even more between subscriptions by sending special messages only for a distinctive (minimal or maximal) amount of subscribed months.
 ```
 commands = {
   "very long sub" : {
     "answer"      : "$subName has been a subscriber for more than a year now!
-Congratulations on $subMonth months in our community", "minSubLevel" : 13,
+Congratulations on $subMonth months in our community.", "minSubLevel" : 13,
     "triggerType" : "sub"
   },